godzilla-reject/Mage-Metal_Backup/General Rules/Conditions Catalog/Beneficial/Hastened.md

 > ######  *Tier Two:* **Hastened**
 > - For the duration of the effect, you gain an extra action on your turn, and you double your Speed.
 > ######  *Tier Three:* **Greater Hastened**
 > - For the duration of the effect, you gain two extra actions on your turn, and you *triple* your Speed.
-Whenever Greater Hastened wears off, you also take become [[Exhausted]].
+Whenever Greater Hastened wears off, you also become [[Exhausted]].